-Some things to watch in the Big Ten in Week 13 of the season:
+Some things to watch in the Big Ten this week:

 INSIDE THE NUMBERS